AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Flag real images as AI-generated (false positives), which can undermine trust in authentic content.

-• Miss AI-generated images cleverly altered (false negatives), which may allow fake photo evidence or deepfake images undetected.
+• Miss AI-generated images cleverly altered (false negatives), which may allow fake photo evidence or deepfake images to go undetected.

 Data privacy concerns